 On Nov.
 8, 2017, Jeffrey Tambor’s former assistant, Van Barnes, accused him of sexual harassment.
 Tambor described this as being a false allegation from a disgruntled employee.
 But then actress Trace Lysette said that Tambor had behaved inappropriately on the set of Transparent.
 And makeup artist Tamara Delbridge soon followed, saying that Tambor had sexually harassed her on the movie Never Again.

-Tambor has apologized for what he describes as unintentionally making his co-workers uncomfortable.
+Tambor apologized for what he described as unintentionally making his co-workers uncomfortable.
 On Nov.
 19, he said he didn’t see how he could return to Transparent in light of these allegations.
 Strangely, though, a representative for Tambor later told The New York Times that Tambor had no plans to quit.

 Next: You may not have even realized that the creator of these popular shows was recently fired.